gsoft-inc/confluence-secret-finder/README.md

                         Max attachment size to download in MB.
 Defaults to 10MB.
   --blacklist BLACKLIST_FILE, -b BLACKLIST_FILE
                         File containing regexes to blacklist secrets.
+  --cache-location CACHE_LOCATION, -c CACHE_LOCATION
+                        Specified where the cache sqlite file will be saved.
   -v                    Increases output verbosity.
   -vv                   Increases output verbosity even more.
   --json, -j            Outputs the results as json.